Pre-existing conditions frequently asked questions

 The health plan would have to give you credit for the month of January because the employer-imposed waiting period and the pre-existing-condition exclusion period must run concurrently.

 No. Starting Jan.
-1, 2014, federal health care reform prevents all health insurers from denying coverage to anyone due to health issues.
+1, 2014, federal health reform prevents all health insurers from denying coverage to anyone due to health issues.